csc-training/portable-gpu-programming/openmp/docs/02-omp-data.md

 # Motivation for optimizing data movement

-- When dealing with an accelerator GPU device attached to a PCIe bus, **optimizing data movement** is often **essential** to achieve good performance
+- When dealing with an accelerator GPU device attached to a bus, **optimizing data movement** is often **essential** to achieve good performance
 - The four key steps in porting to high-performance accelerated code
   1. Identify parallelism
   2. Express parallelism